Delusions

 - Delusional perception (ordinary perception given a bizarre interpretation)

-- Delusions can be divided by theme (e.g. persecutory, grandiose), plausibility (bizarre, non-bizarre), relationship to mood (congruent or non-congruent), or along other dimensions.
+- Delusions can be divided by theme (e.g. persecutor, grandiose), plausibility (bizarre, non-bizarre), relationship to mood (congruent or non-congruent), or along other dimensions.
+Themes described by the DSM 5 TR include:

 - Most patients with delusions have more than one.